sonata-project/ecommerce/docs/reference/architecture/product.rst

 sonata.product.block.variations_form
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Renders the variations_form.
-A ``product`` argument is needed.
+A ``Product`` argument is needed.

 Options:
-  - ``variations_properties``: an array of properties you wish to display
+  - ``variations_properties`` is an array of properties you wish to display.
-  - ``form_route`` and ``form_route_parameters`` which are used to generate the URL for the submit of the post (and the AJAX submit as well)
+  - ``form_route`` and ``form_route_parameters`` are used to generate the URL to submit the variation form.
-  - ``form_field_options`` which allows you to give an array of options to the form field generated.
+  - ``form_field_options`` allows you to give an array of options to the form field generated.
+Note that this parameter will be applied to every form fields (their type is "choice".
+See `Symfony Choice Form Type <http://symfony.com/doc/current/reference/forms/types/choice.html>`_ for a list of available parameters.

 sonata.product.block.recent_products
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Renders the latest added products.
-By default, the number of displayed products is set to 5, but you may override this setting.
+By default, the number of displayed products is set to 5, but you may override this setting using the setting key name ``number``.

 sonata.product.block.categories_menu
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Displays a KnpMenu rendering the product categories.
+It is rendered using the template ``SonataBlockBundle:Block:block_side_menu_template.html.twig`` that you might want to override.

 sonata.product.block.filters_menu
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Displays a KnpMenu rendering the currently selected product type filters (WIP).
+Displays a `KnpMenu <https://github.com/KnpLabs/KnpMenuBundle/blob/1.1.x/Resources/doc/index.md>`_ rendering the currently selected product type filters (work in progress).